 Are the courses offered in sequence, or may I register for these courses at various times in the year?

 The course calendar has been constructed towards advancing knowledge in the core areas of neurosciences, clinical sciences, rehabilitation sciences and public health and professional issues, with an emphasis on evidence-based practice in each area of study.
 Each six-week session consists of two courses and the two courses are related to each other to form one module.
 We recommend the sequential approach of the calendar so that the student can derive maximum benefit from the comprehensive course of study that has been put together towards a MSc in Clinical Audiology.

 How long will this program take to complete?

-This entire MSc in Clinical Audiology degree program consists of 54 courses and can be completed in two years.
+This entire MSc in Clinical Audiology degree program consists of 54 semester credits and can be completed within two years.
 We recommend that students register for one module in each six-week session.
 Each module is composed of two distinct courses and students will typically register for one module.
 For those who cannot complete the program in two years, the program director will work with the student to develop an alternative schedule.
 The maximum length of time required for program completion is four years.